hsf-training/analysis-essentials/python/conditions.md

 'Cheese'
 ```

-It’s not nice to have to keep track of these `ok` and `i` variables.
+It is not nice to have to keep track of these `ok` and `i` variables.
 Instead,
 we can use a `for` loop, which feels much more natural when iterating over a
 collection, and `break` to stop looping.

 ```python